-- (2) The Department of Health and Human Services in exercising its authority over the Camp Butner reservation granted in Article 6 of Chapter 122C of the General Statutes.

-- The Utilities Commission.
-(3)

-- (4) The Industrial Commission.

-- (5) The Employment Security Commission.

-- The State Board of Elections in administering the HAVA Administrative (6) Complaint Procedure of Article 8A of Chapter 163 of the General Statutes.

-- The North Carolina State Lottery.
-(7)

-- (Expires June 30, 2012) Except as provided in G.S.
-150B-21.1B, any agency (8) with respect to contracts, disputes, protests, and/or claims arising out of or relating to the implementation of the American Recovery and Reinvestment Act of 2009 (Public Law 111-5)."
+- (c) Full Exemptions.
+This Chapter applies to every agency except: - (1) The North Carolina National Guard in exercising its court-martial jurisdiction. - (2) The Department of Health and Human Services in exercising its authority over the Camp Butner reservation granted in Article 6 of Chapter 122C of the General Statutes. - (3) The Utilities Commission. - (4) The Industrial Commission. - (5) The Employment Security Commission. - (6) The State Board of Elections in administering the HAVA Administrative Complaint Procedure of Article 8A of Chapter 163 of the General Statutes. - (7) The North Carolina State Lottery. - (8) (Expires June 30, 2012) Except as provided in G.S.
+150B-21.1B, any agency with respect to contracts, disputes, protests, and/or claims arising out of or relating to the implementation of the American Recovery and Reinvestment Act of 2009 (Public Law 111-5)."